zhenging/phys208a/sections/0801_momentum_and_impulse.md

 ![Graph a](../assets/impulse_a.PNG) ![Graph b](../assets/impulse_b.PNG)

 #### Exercises
 8.8 **Force of a Baseball Swing**.
-A baseball has mass $0.148 kg$.
+A baseball has mass 0.148 kg.
-(a) If the velocity of a pitched ball has a magnitude of $43.5 m/s$ and the batted ball's velocity is $60.0 m/s$ in the opposite direction, find the magnitude of *the change in momentum* of the ball and of the impulse applied to it by the bat.
+(a) If the velocity of a pitched ball has a magnitude of 43.5 m/s and the batted ball's velocity is 60.0 m/s in the opposite direction, find the magnitude of *the change in momentum* of the ball and of the impulse applied to it by the bat.
-(b) If the ball remains in contact with the bat for $2.40 ms$, find the magnitude of _the average force_ applied by the bat.
+(b) If the ball remains in contact with the bat for 2.40 ms, find the magnitude of _the average force_ applied by the bat.
 >Solution
 a. $P = 15.3 kg\cdot m/s$
 b. $F = 6382.5N$